 deleteSV function makes a real delete of the document on MongoDb.
 So, unlike the projections deletion, it does not make a virtual delete.

 The Single View creator needs to be stopped when the process is stopping.
 To do that, we use the

 You can use the template and all the Mia-Platform libraries only under license.
 For further information contact your Mia Platform referent

 The core of your work on this service are the files inside the

-singleViewKey.js: It takes in input the identifier of the projection change and return the key object used to select the document of the Single View collection that need to be updated.
+singleViewKey.js: It takes as input the identifier of the projection change and returns the key object used to select the document of the Single View collection that needs to be updated.
 This key corresponds to the query object fed to mongodb, therefore you can return any legal mongo query.